RezaYM/rezaym.github.io/_pages/online_learning.md

 In this page, I will present a very basic version of the online learning problem.
 By going through this page, you will  have a sense about the problem and maybe start exploring harder versions by yourself.

-Note 1: The materials presented here, is mostly based on the "Online Learning" course (IE498) taught by  Professor Yuan Zhou and my own knowledge of this topic.
+**Note 1**: The materials presented here, is mostly based on the "Online Learning" course (IE498) taught by  Professor Yuan Zhou and my own knowledge of this topic.

 Problem Statement